 Organic lemons?
 Really?
 Those are $5 a bag, and I’m going to eat them, not spray them on my toilets.
 My toilets don’t vote with their fork or their dollars, and pee splatters don’t deserve organic-y goodness, nor do they justify a line item on the budget.

 And essential oils?
 Those are pricey.
 I do use essential oils, but for my health and well-being, not for cleaning.
 Why?
 Because they cling to your cleaning cloths and become impossible to remove without multiple stripping washes.
 What good are microfiber cloths and cleaning towels that repel water?

 Another cheap recipe that actually works?
 A few drops of dishwashing liquid in a spray bottle of water.
 Done.
 Now you can finish that Jane Austen novel.

 The ultimate in frugal cleaning?
 Microfiber cloths and just water.
 I love FlyLady’s purple rags.
 Been using the same set for years, and they clean like nobody’s business.
 Eco-friendly and frugal.

 I must point out here that dishwashing liquid is not soap!
+It’s a detergent.
 Soap is what made our grandmothers and great-grandmothers cry over their washboards.
-Soap is horrible for cleaning anything with texture (like cloth).
+Soap is horrible for cleaning anything with texture (like clothing).

-Intelligent people invented detergents, which revolutionized laundry and cleaning for a bajillion homemakers ever since.
-(You already know this.
-What is it you spend hours each year scrubbing off your tub and shower?
-SOAP scum.)
+Scientists invented detergents, which revolutionized laundry and cleaning for homemakers ever since.
+You already know this.
+What is that glue-like substance you scrub off your tub and shower?
+SOAP scum.